A Short Guide To Visiting Coba Ruins, Mexico

 Conjunto de Pinturas, otherwise known as their archeological title “Group D”, is a collection of five structures and 13 altars that make up a group of ceremonial buildings.
 Most impressive of all is the Temple of the Frescoes, a pyramid named for the remains of murals at its peak.

-There’s also another temple Xaibe, which means “crossroads” in Maya, due to the sacbeob (plural of sacbe) that converge near the building (this gives an inkling as to where this sat in the city’s plan).
+There’s also another temple, Xaibe, which means “crossroads” in Maya, due to the sacbeob (plural of sacbe) that converges near the building (this gives an inkling as to where this sat in the city’s plan).
 This structure is unusual in that it is made up of five circular portions with curved, sloping sides that meet at a cornice at the top.

 Macanxoc Group